alvinsleek/Toy-problems/README.md

+TOY PROBLEMS

-# Student Grade Generator
+ Problem 1.
+Student Grade Generator

 The project is a program that is meant to calculate grades of students upon given inputs of the marks scored by them.
+Description
+The user is prompted to input student marks which should be between 0 and 100.
+The output should correspond the correct grade i.e
+A > 79, B - 60 to 79, C -  59 to 49, D - 40 to 49, E - less 40.

-#Speed Detector
+Problem 2.
+Speed Detector

 The program is a code solution that checks on speed control through use of a function.
+The detector takes the speed of a car as input e.g 80.
+If the speed is less than 70, it should print “Ok”.
+Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.

-#Net Salary Calculator
+Problem 3.Net Salary Calculator

-The program seeks to find a solution in calculating net salaries of employees through deducting tax deductions from gross salary.
+The program seeks to find a solution in calculating net salaries of employees through deducting tax deductions (NHIF,NSSF)from gross salary.
+The program gets inputs of employees' gross salaries then calculates the PAYE according to the amount bracket it falls in, hence giving out the net salary

 ## Authors